Legal and Illegal Drugs

 - Oxycodone (OxyContin)

 These substances include a lot of the common opioids, which people abuse at alarming rates in the United States.
 Opioids are a class of drugs used to relieve pain.
 However, Adderall, despite being legal, also has had its share of bad press.
 It was being used in unhealthy ways by many young adults, particularly college students, due to a perceived increase in productivity.
 A lot of these drugs also take a large toll on the user’s body, with the biggest risk being overdose.
-If you or someone you love is struggling with an addiction to these drugs, then consider seeking treatment before the problem worsens.
-Call us today, and we can help you find the right treatment option for you.
+We urge you to consider seeking treatment before the problem with this addiction worsens.
+We can guide you through this process.

 Schedule III Drugs